atul2110/unified-nonstationary-bandit-framework/README.md

 Our Contribution --

+Quantum Fidelity-Based Thompson Sampling for Non-Stationary Multi-Armed Bandits.
+Extended a 2-arm change-detection bandit framework to K arms; introduced a SWAP-test quantum fidelity detector (QTS-CD) and a Page-Hinkley-based classical detector (TS-APHT), benchmarked against SW-UCB and Q-UCB across abrupt/gradual/periodic drift.

 This project extends the original TS-CD framework into a unified and more practical approach for non-stationary bandits.
 First, we replace the original mean-difference detector with a Page–Hinkley–based adaptive change detector, yielding TS-APHT, which improves sensitivity to gradual and subtle distribution shifts while preserving the Bayesian exploration strategy of Thompson Sampling.
 Second, the framework is generalized from the original two-arm setting to a K-armed bandit scenario, making it applicable to realistic decision-making problems involving many alternatives.
 Third, the methodology is reformulated in the context of adaptive A/B testing, demonstrating how actively adaptive bandit algorithms can dynamically allocate traffic and respond to evolving user preferences.
 Finally, we introduce a quantum-enhanced variant, QTS-CD, in which the full Beta posterior distributions are encoded as quantum states and compared through a SWAP-test-based fidelity measure.
 This quantum perspective captures richer information than mean-based detectors by considering the entire posterior shape, enabling principled detection of distributional changes.
 The proposed framework is evaluated alongside classical and quantum baselines across multiple drift scenarios, including abrupt, gradual, and periodic changes, using metrics such as cumulative regret, detection delay, and false alarm rate.
 Together, these contributions provide a comprehensive, theoretically motivated, and practically relevant extension of change-detection-based Thompson Sampling for modern non-stationary decision-making environments.

 Results --

 <img width="2684" height="2068" alt="unified_results" src="https://github.com/user-attachments/assets/21d9d41a-75ca-4618-8206-2248551b8bc6" />

+Reading of results:

+Q-UCB performs consistently well because the quantum bonus term is well-tuned.
+This is actually fine for our paper — it shows quantum methods generally outperform the classical TS-CD on gradual and periodic drift.
+QTS-CD wins on gradual drift among the active detectors.
+TS-CD collapses on gradual drift (521 regret) which proves the limitation of Eq.(4) that our work addresses.
+"TS-CD completely fails on gradual drift (regret 521) because mean-comparison misses slow shifts.
+QTS-CD's full posterior fidelity handles gradual drift far better (regret 107), validating our quantum contribution.
+No single algorithm wins all scenarios — this is the A/B testing finding."